Ohio 529 Plan And College Savings Options

 Qualified distributions from an Ohio and non-Ohio 529 plan are tax-free.

-Ohio does conform with Federal law in regards to using a 529 plan for K-12 tuition.
+Ohio does conform with Federal law in regard to using a 529 plan for K-12 tuition.
 See this guide: Using a 529 Plan For Elementary and High School Private Education.

 Ohio does conform with Federal law for using a 529 plan for student loans.